…where we’ve gone wrong flying with our toddlers (and I bet you have too!)

 The reality we are STILL learning.
-Each age group comes with its own dynamic and new set of challenges.
+Each age group comes with its own dynamic and a new set of challenges.
 But if we’re completely honest toddlers are by far the most difficult age group to travel with and where most of our travelling woes have stemmed from – not saying babies or preschoolers don’t have their challenges too, but toddlers are like a unique species, so let’s focus on them today.

 It’s confession time here, we are airing some dirty laundry and sharing all those mistakes that got us to where we are today – to help you become better travels and gain the confidence to go travelling with your kids!

 We are approaching this ball game for long-haul flying, but most of these tips apply equally to domestic and short flights too!